universe-builders/universe-builders.github.io/void-survivors/pitch-video.md

 * Who else would be excited about it?
 * The impact on your business if it goes successfully
 * Not 70-80% on game vision

+* How does it help business: Builds a reusable technical foundation that is unique in it's market positioning

+* Inclusion: No matter what you play on or what your skill level, you are welcomed and encouraged to join.